Willie Davis (wide receiver)

-Willie Clark Davis (born October 10, 1967) is an American former professional football wide receiver who played eight seasons in the National Football League (NFL) for the Kansas City Chiefs and Houston/Tennessee Oilers.
+Willie Clark Davis (born October 10, 1967) is an American former professional football player who was a wide receiver for eight seasons in the National Football League (NFL) for the Kansas City Chiefs and Houston/Tennessee Oilers.
+He played college football for the Central Arkansas Bears.

 Since rejoining the Chiefs organization as a scout in 2006, Davis was promoted to the position of 'Senior Personnel Executive' in the 2021 NFL offseason.
 He has won three Super Bowl championships with the Chiefs.